roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

-There's a reason spreadsheets remain as popular as they do in the face of more capable databases.
+There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
 Spreadsheets are designed for humans.
-You don't rely on a developer to do every little thing.
-It's a nice place to put daily dashboards, and you can use spreadsheets in many places where a database would be overkill.
+You don't need a developer for every little thing.
+You can use them in many places where a database would be overkill, and they're great for dashboards.
 However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
 That's what I fix here with Pipulate; I simplify OAuth2 login, help